Sukhmandeep04/Mini001/README.md

 -- Routes

-- GET `/api/users`: Retrieves a list of all users.
+- GET `/api/users`: Retrieves a list of all users,supporting filtering and sorting using query parameters.
-- POST `/api/users`: Creates a new user.
+- POST `/api/users`: Creates a new user by parsing JSON data from the request body.
-- PUT `/api/users/{id}`: Updates an existing user by their ID.
+- PUT `/api/users/{id}`: Updates an existing user by their ID, allowing modifications using JSON data from the request body.
-- DELETE `/api/users/{id}`: Deletes an existing user by their ID.
+- DELETE `/api/users/{id}`: Deletes an existing user by their ID and updates the user data.

 -- Usage
       1. Start the server by running `node server.js`.
       2. Access the API at `http://localhost:3000`.

 -- Error Handling
       The server is designed to handle various error scenarios gracefully.
 It includes handling internal server errors (status code 500),         invalid JSON format (status code 400), and resource not found (status code 404).